 The cold climate laboratory has Weiss Low Temperature simulation cabinets, which can mimic conditions in some of the most extreme environments on Earth.
 We can control light, temperature (-40°C to +80°C) and gas content.

 We use Unisense optodes and electrodes to measure oxygen and pH at the microscale.
+We have an automated, temperature controlled titration system and gas analysis equipment.

 Field measurement of meteorological, water and biogeochemical parameters